codedose/cohe2hazel/README.md

 ### Execution
 ***
-To execute the transformation you need to run cohe2hazel with proper input parameters, which are paths to both configuration files: your operational xml (for example tangosol-coherence.xml) and cache xml (coherence-cache.xml ).
+To execute the transformation you need to run cohe2hazel with proper input parameters, which are paths to both configuration files: your Coherence operational xml (for example *tangosol-coherence.xml*) and cache xml (*coherence-cache.xml*).

 ConfigTransformer main method performs 3 operations:
-- transforms operational xml and creates network.xml as an output,
+- Transforms **Coherence operational xml** and creates **network.xml** as an output,
-- transforms cache xml and creates cache.xml as an output,
+- Transforms **Coherence cache xml** and creates **cache.xml** as an output,
-- merges previously created xml files into single one and creates output.xml as an output.
+- Merges previously created xml files into a single **output.xml**.

 Generated output.xml file is a base for main Hazelcast configuration.
 For more information please refer to Hazelcast documentation - configuration section.